 3. Choose a platform to invest with

 - Brokers & trading platforms.
-Online brokers offer easy-to-use tools that allow you to invest in the IDX Composite Index quickly and cheaply.
+Online brokers offer easy-to-use tools at a low price.
 If buying stocks listed on the IDX instead of a mutual fund or ETF, however, you would need to go through an Indonesian broker specifically.
 The IDX has much stricter trading rules for foreigners than most leading global stock markets.

 - Robo advisors.
 Robo advisors are algorithm-powered trading platforms which execute trades automatically.
 Some robo advisors add to their automated experience by enabling you to discuss your investment strategy with an actual person.
-Combine that advice with relatively low trading fees and you have an attractive investing option for many investors.
-Robot advisors are still a more hands-off investing approach than you will get if investing with a dedicated financial advisor, though.
+Combine that advice with relatively low trading fees and you have an attractive option for many investors.
+Robot advisors are still a more hands-off approach than you will get if you use a dedicated financial advisor, though.

 What should I do now?

-If you’re ready to go, then just select an investment type that will allow you to invest in the IDX Composite Index, then buy.
+If you’re ready to go, then just select an investment type, then buy.
 As with any investment, you’ll want to keep tabs on this one well after you’ve made your purchase, so you’ll have a good sense for whether you should sell or hold for the long haul.

 Try some of our investment courses for beginners